 Hospital in the Rock

-The Hospital in the Rock is an attraction in Budapest that takes you back to the Second World War.
+The Hospital in the Rock is an attraction in Budapest that takes you back to WWII.
 This secret military hospital was built as an emergency hospital during different wars and invasions.
 Even though the hospital was only equipped to hold up to 70 patients, it once held over 600 patients.
 The cave space was also used as a secret bunker against nuclear attacks during the Cold War.

 Goszdu Weekend Market